algonquindesign-grads/2021/_students/hendry-anna.md

 first_name: "Anna"
 last_name: "Hendry"
 headshot_alt: |
   The headshot of Anna Hendry.
-It depicts
+It depicts a person smiling with their teeth showing, and mid length brown hair, whilst wearing a necklace.
 ation_word: "Illustration"
 keywords:
   - "Independent"